SECURE 2.0 Permits Small Financial Incentives to Encourage Plan Enrollment

 - Keep the dollar amount of the incentive small.

 There is no safe harbor amount for “de minimis” value, and the determination depends upon the facts and circumstances.
-A $10 or $15 gift card probably satisfies the standard and will buy an employee a couple of cups of free coffee or a smoothie or two.
+A gift card of up to $25 probably satisfies the standard and will buy an employee a few cups of coffee or smoothies.
 Consult a qualified tax advisor if you are considering a more generous incentive.

 - Coordinate with your recordkeeper and third-party administrator on rolling out this feature.